Toalaah/vaultsubst/README.md

 `vaultsubst` is a tool for injecting and optionally formatting vault KV secrets into files.
-It acts similarly to `envsubst`, but instead of environment variables, it uses vault secrets.
+It acts similarly to `envsubst`, but instead of environment variables it uses vault secrets.
 This is primarily useful if you have a large number of arbitrary KV-paths that you want to query and don't necessarily know ahead of time and/or are unable to set environment variables.
-It works by extracting structured string based on a configurable delimiter which are then used to query and finally inject the correct secret into the file (or `stdout` by default).
+It works by extracting structured strings out of an input file which are then used to query and finally inject the correct secret into the file (more precisely, `stdout` by default).

-`vaultsubst` also supports basic formatting options which are applied sequentially to the secret prior to injection.
+`vaultsubst` also supports basic formatting options which are applied sequentially to each secret prior to injection.
 The following transformations are currently supported:

 - `upper`: convert secret to uppercase
 - `lower`: convert secret to lowercase
-- `base64`: encode in base-64
+- `base64`: encode in base64
 - `trim`: trim leading and trailing white-spaces

-As it is quite common that secrets are stored in base64, an additional option `b64` can be supplied separate from `transformations` to indicate that the fetched secret should be *decoded* as such once fetched.
+As it is quite common that secrets are stored in base64, an additional option `b64` can be supplied separately from `transformations` to indicate that the fetched secret should be *decoded* as such once fetched.

 ## Install